-Candidates for the doctor of philosophy degree must complete for credit the course designated Graduate Teaching (DR 9920) which is designed to aid students in their proficiency in teaching.
+Candidates for the Doctor of Philosophy degree must complete for credit the course designated Graduate Teaching (DR 9920) which is designed to aid students in their proficiency in teaching.
 Equivalent work from another recognized institution may be accepted in fulfillment of this requirement at the discretion of the doctoral programs committee.
-A prospective PhD student who is a master of divinity (MDiv), master of missiology and intercultural studies (MMICS), master of Christian education (MCE) graduate, or last year MDiv/MMICS/MCE student may be allowed, with permission from the doctoral programs committee, to enroll in this course.
+A prospective PhD student who is a Master of Divinity (in biblical counseling, Christian education, missiology and intercultural studies or pastoral ministry); last year MDiv students may be allowed, with permission from the doctoral programs committee, to enroll in this course.